dcsil/dream-team/team/diversity.md

 Diversity
 ---

-Diversity is ...
-Intro Statement
+Diversity is the cornerstone of coming up with creative solutions.
+With a mix of immigrant, exchange, and Canadian students, our team embraces diversity and believes it will help us put our best foot forward.

 Team Background
 ---

 Our team has a varied background.
-We have people from multiple continents who speak many languages combined....
+We have 5 people spanning 4 countries and the ability to communicate in 6 different languages!
+We believe our diverse perspectives help us find unique solutions which reflect our vastly different environments and upbringing.

 ## Strengths & Weaknesses